-- 1. In Control Panel, select Programs and Features. - 2.
-In the opened window, select the Microsoft Office installation and click Change. - 3.
-Select Add or Remove Features. - 4.
-Click Continue. - 5.
-On the Installation Options page, click the plus sign (+) to expand the application for which you want to install the PIA. - 6.
-Click the drop-down arrow next to .NET Programmability Support, then select Run from My Computer.
+- 1. In Control Panel, select Programs and Features. - In the opened window, select the Microsoft Office installation and click Change. - 3.
+Select Add or Remove Features. - Click Continue. - 5.
+On the Installation Options page, click the plus sign (+) to expand the application for which you want - Click the drop-down arrow next to .NET Programmability Support, then select Run from My Computer.